gabebw/vim-spec-runner/README.md

 let g:spec_runner_dispatcher = '!echo "{command}" && {command}'
 ```

-The `{command}` is replaced with the command to run.
+`{command}` is a placeholder and will be replaced with the actual command to
+run.

-It's simple to configure it to run the spec command with your executor of
+You can configure this plugin to run the spec command with your dispatcher of
 choice:

 ```vim